Learn how to receive free digital HD channels without cable or satellite TV service — no cable box needed!

 Most 4k TVs and HD TVs these days have built-in digital tuners, so you probably don’t need a DTV converter box (see below for more info).
 You just plug-in your antenna using a coaxial cable into the back of your TV and start scanning for channels.
 Your TV might ask you to automatically scan, or you may need to go into the settings and choose auto or manual scan for channels.
 Keep in mind, the input on the TV must be set to antenna or TV (most TVs have multiple input sources such as HDMI1, HDMI2, USB, etc).
 Once the input is selected, your TV should ask you to automatically scan for channels.

 Using Digital Converter (if needed)

 If you are using an older analog tube TV, rear-projection, or flat panel monitor without a built-in digital tuner you’ll need a DTV (Digital TV) converter to translate the digital signals for your television.
 (See example DTV converter.)
 This box usually costs about $30-$40 and doesn’t require a monthly service fee like a cable provider.
 You can find a list of available DTV Converters and Antennas at Amazon.
 The DTV converter will let you watch both standard and high-definition (HD) programming from local networks.

-Once your antenna is hooked up to the back of your TV or converter box, you can start scanning for available networks.
+Once your antenna is hooked up to the back of your TV or converter box, you can start scanning for available local networks.
 If you’re not having much luck try repositioning your antenna and scan again.
 Obstacles, weather, and distance from broadcast facilities can all play a factor in the quality (and quantity) if the digital signals you can receive.
 You can also use the FCC’s DTV Reception map to final local broadcast facilities by entering your zip code.
 Your built-in digital tuner should allow you to save the channels with good reception.

 View more articles about over-the-air digital reception, DTV, and getting free HD channels under our DTV category.